lcanoi/my-webpage/content/en/project/prediction-ml-cemex/index.md

 + We then create a new model and run model.fit with the training values, for a varying amount of epochs and a batch size of 32.
 We use the test values for validation.
 + Then we evaluate the model and we get the MSE, the Root MSE and the Mean Absolute Error (MSA), this with the train data and then with the test data to see the accuracy of the trained model and determine if we would work with it or not.

 These steps are ran multiple times by a main python training function, saving only the models with the lowest errors in a serialized manner.
 On completition, the saved models are stored and the variables of the Neural Network are modified, such as number of layers, number of neurons, amount of epochs, train-test data split %, and amount of inputs (in the tokenizer and MLP model).
-Then the main python training function is ran again with this new configuration.
+Then the main python training function is then ran again with this new configuration.

 If you have any additional questions of how the model works or want to see the actual model, feel free to contact me!